 \section{Introduction}

-It is impossible to overstate the impact that Deep Learning (DL) has had in recent years in core machine learning applications such as image classification, speech recognition and natural language processing.
-Perhaps unsurprisingly, the development and use of DL for challenging problems in the computational sciences has recently become an active area of inquiry.
-Areas of particular note include numerical PDEs \cite{EWeinan2017DLNM,Weinan2018}, discovering PDE dynamics \cite{Rudye1602614}, Uncertainty Quantification and high-dimensional approximation \cite{Schwab2017}.
+It is impossible to overstate the impact that Neural Networks (NNs) and Deep Learning (DL) have had in recent years in Machine Learning (ML) applications such as image classification, speech recognition and natural language processing.
+Perhaps unsurprisingly, the development and use of Artificial Intelligence (AI)-inspired methods for challenging problems in the computational sciences has recently become an active area of inquiry.
+Areas of particular notice include numerical PDEs \cite{raissi2019physics-informed}, discovering PDE dynamics \cite{rudy2017data-driven}, Uncertainty Quantification \cite{geist2021numerical,bhattacharya2021model} and high-dimensional approximation \cite{adcock2021deep,adcock2021gap}.

-Arguably, however, the area of computational science in which DL has been most actively investigated over the last several years is inverse problems in imaging.
-Image reconstruction from measurements is an important task in a wide range of scientific, industrial and medical applications, including, but by no means limited to, electron and fluorescence microscopy, seismic imaging, Nuclear Magnetic Resonance (NMR), Magnetic Resonance Imaging (MRI) and X-Ray CT.
-The last several years have witnessed the emergence of a variety of different trained Neural Networks (NNs) for image reconstruction which claim to achieve competitive, and sometimes even superior, performance to current state-of-the-art techniques \cite{ArridgeEtAlACTA}.
+Arguably, however, the area of computational science in which AI-based methods have been most actively investigated is inverse problems in imaging.
+The task of recovering an image from measurements is of vital importance in a wide range of scientific, industrial and medical applications.
+These include, but are by no means limited to, electron and fluorescence microscopy, seismic imaging, Nuclear Magnetic Resonance (NMR), Magnetic Resonance Imaging (MRI) and X-Ray Computerized Tomography (CT).
+In the last several years, there has been an unprecedented amount of activity in the application of ML, and specifically, DL, in this area (see \S \ref{s:relwork} for an overview of relevant literature).
+Given the potential for breakthrough performance, it seems possible that the future of the field lies with AI-inspired algorithms.
 Notably, their potential has been described by \textit{Nature} as `transformative' \cite{Str-18}.\footnote{To be specific, \cite{Str-18} is titled `AI transforms image reconstruction' and features a new DL approach \cite{Bo-18} which `improves speed, accuracy and robustness of biomedical image reconstruction'.}